no-go/AnotherRSS/README.md

 ## Features

-- english and german interface
+- english only interface
+- c64 ttf font
 - it is BLUE
 - everyting in one list
 - RSS images and twitter avatar